OPAL

 Meanwhile, in September 2004, another exciting step in OPAL’s history: the CLT received the first donation of a developable lot, on Madrona Street in Eastsound.
 Two single-family houses, constructed in accordance with OPAL’s green building guidelines, were completed in 2006.
 These were the first homes available to homebuyers above 80% of median income, because the entire project was funded by private donations.

 On the national level, the National Community Land Trust Network was formed in 2006, representing nearly 200 CLTs around country.
 OPAL’s executive director, Lisa Byers, was elected founding president at the organization’s first national meeting.
+(In 2016 the organization merged with Cornerstone Partnership to Grounded Solutions Network; OPAL staff members remain active in sharing their expertise nationally.)

 First Ever “Legacy Gift” Inspires Alternative Form of Donation